 Here are two other arguments:

 This location proposed for Sumur is not proven by archeology.
 It is the same for the other cities of Lukka mentioned in the Hittite texts.
-I think that, probably, this seafaring people used the wood for his craft and for its homes.
+I think that, probably, this seafaring people used the wood for their crafts and for their homes.
 Moreover, Amarna texts say that Sumur was completely destroyed.

 Today, the specialists have locate Sumur at Tell Kazel, relying on a description of Strabo who located to this area the small town of Simyra.
 I think the famous geographer had rather evoked Samra, ie the small village near the ancient Ugarit.
 The excavations of Tell Kazel showed an occupation beginning towards the end of the Bronze Age, from the thirteenth century BC.
 Which normally should rather be the date of the end of the occupation.

 I think that a part of the southern ports of Anatolia were the country called "Amurru" by the peoples of the Levant.
-However, the Amarna letters reveal that before the offensive of Abdi-Asirta and his son Aziru, the ports of Sumur and Ullassa was available to the Pharaoh of Egypt, who had delegated its use to the King of Byblos.
-Probably a part of these port cities were grouped under the name of Mukis (meaning ancient Egyptian "waters of Kish"), whose capital was Alalakh.
+However, the Amarna letters reveal that before the offensive of Abdi-Asirta and his son Aziru, the ports of Sumur and Ullassa were available to the Pharaoh of Egypt, who had delegated their use to the King of Byblos.
+Probably a part of these port cities were grouped under the name of Mukish, which capital was Alalakh.